Japan Atomic Power Company: Selling uranium stock

 In February 2013 in an attempt to raise money to be able to pay back loans due in April 2013, Japan Atomic Power did sell part of its uranium-stock.
 Streamlining and selling the uranium would be needed to pay back 40 billion yen.
 After April 2013 the major shareholders were expected to guarantee the payments for some 100 billion yen in loans.
 Japan Atomic Power refused to disclose the buyer.

 Activities abroad

-Japan's first nuclear activity in a previously non-nuclear country will be four 1000 MW reactors at Ninh Thuận 2 Nuclear Power Plant.
-The feasibility study to be carried out by Japan Atomic Power Company.
-Japan Atomic Power Company will also consult the project.
-The plant will be built by a consortium, International Nuclear Energy Development of Japan Co, which comprises 13 Japanese companies.
-The plant will be owned and operated by state-owned electricity company EVN.
+Japan's first nuclear activity in a previously non-nuclear country was to be four 1000 MW reactors at Ninh Thuận 2 Nuclear Power Plant.
+The feasibility study was to be carried out by Japan Atomic Power Company.
+Japan Atomic Power Company were also to consult the project.
+The plant was to be built by a consortium, International Nuclear Energy Development of Japan Co, which comprises 13 Japanese companies.
+The plant was to be owned and operated by state-owned electricity company EVN.

-Unit 1 is expected to be commissioned in 2021, unit 2 in 2022, unit 3 in 2024 and unit 4 in 2025.
+Unit 1 was expected to be commissioned in 2021, unit 2 in 2022, unit 3 in 2024 and unit 4 in 2025.
+However, the project was suspended in 2016, and in 2023, the provincial government returned the land-use rights to the families who previously owned them.